teaching-on-testbeds/teaching-on-testbeds.github.io/_posts/2022-10-13-home-gateway.md

 It should take about 120-180 minutes to run this experiment.

-You can run this experiment on GENI or on CloudLab.
+You can run this experiment on CloudLab.

 [Basic home gateway services: DHCP, DNS, NAT](https://witestlab.poly.edu/blog/basic-home-gateway-services-dhcp-dns-nat/)